-QUOTE: “What is the correct KD for Google?
-It is not really my thing because with blogs, if you have a keyword in the title, your KD changes depending on comments and trackbacks including the words.
+QUOTE: “What is the correct keyword density for Google?
+It is not really my thing because with blogs, if you have a keyword in the title, your keyword density changes depending on comments and trackbacks including the words.

 If you don’t use a description, and even when you do, you quite often end up with the text for a trackback appearing in the snippet.

-QUOTE: “Shaun – the truth is simply that modern search engines have never used KD.
+QUOTE: “Shaun – the truth is simply that modern search engines have never used keyword density.
 Look through any intro to information retrieval course in any university on the planet and you’ll see that it’s been debunked as a high-cost, low return metric.
-Instead, they use term weight – TF*IDF – check out some good work on the subject from Dr. Edel Garcia (one of the few information retrieval scientists whose crossed over into seo):
+Instead, they use term weight – TF*IDF – check out some good work on the subject from Dr. Edel Garcia (one of the few information retrieval scientists whose crossed over into SEO):